Our Members

 Email: harborcreekhistory@gmail.com

-The Society’s collection includes journals, cemetery records, tax records, yearbooks, photographs, letters, documents and an assortment of artifacts relating to Harborcreek Township, Erie County.
-For ease of access and use, much of our archival collection has been reproduced, and our trained volunteers can assist you in your quest for information.
-Walk-ins are welcome during our regular hours.
+The Society is housed in the Gifford-Blanchfield House.
+Its collection includes journals, cemetery records, tax records, yearbooks, photographs, letters, documents and an assortment of artifacts relating to Harborcreek Township, Erie County.
+For ease of access and use, much of their archival collection has been reproduced, and their trained volunteers can assist you in your quest for information.
+Walk-ins are welcome during regular hours.

 School Groups and ToursAccepts Research RequestsLibrary and ArchivesHandicap AccessibleGift ShopFacebook